hu-cs/ClinicMS/Report.md

 Salary of nurses per month =

-Salary of worker per month =	return
+Salary of worker per month =

 Count all of them.